The Dayside Ionopause of Mars: Solar Wind Interaction, Pressure Balance, and Comparisons with Venus: Pressure Terms at the Ionopause

 \section{Pressure Terms at the Ionopause}

 To investigate the solar wind interaction and pressure balance at the ionopause, we need to evaluate the pressures that are exerted on the ionopause.
-In this study specifically, we consider three different pressure terms, the thermal pressure of the ionosphere, magnetic pressure, and the solar wind dynamic pressure.
+In this study specifically, we consider three different pressure terms, the thermal pressure and magnetic pressure in the ionosphere, and the solar wind dynamic pressure.